galikbence/genome_annotation/README.md

 Or you can use the [runEVidenceModeler.sh](https://github.com/galikbence/genome_annotation/blob/master/scripts/runEvidenceModeler.sh) script.
 Before running it you may have change it a little bit!

 At the end of this process we can filter the results based on the number of evidences that support a gene model.
 For example we get rid of those models that have only 1 _ab initio_ evidence per feature (exon/intron).
-You can use the [filter_evm_run.R]() script with basic filtering options.
+You can use the [filter_evm_run.R](https://github.com/galikbence/genome_annotation/blob/master/scripts/filter_evm_run.R) script with basic filtering options.
 The input are the `evm.out.all.gff` and `evm.all.out` files.
+Also, you can come up with your own idea.

 Finally we will extract the CDS and protein sequences that we will use in the annotation step (Section 7.).